-Abbas Amanat was a Carnegie Scholar of Islamic Studies (2005-2007).
-He also was the recipient of the Mellon-Sawyer Seminar Grant for comparative study of Millennialism (1998-2001).
-He is a Consulting Editor and longtime contributor to Encyclopedia Iranica where his major entries include “Constitutional Revolution” (1994); “Great Britain in Qajar Persia” (2002); “Hajji Baba of Ispahan” (2003) “Historiography of Qajar Iran” (2004), “Historiography of Pahlavi Iran” (2004) and “Islam in Iran: Messianism” (2007).
-He is the General Editor of Persia Observed series (Mage Publishers) which includes extensive introductions to new editions of E.G. Browne’s Persian Revolution (1995) and C.J.
-Wills The Land of the Lion and the Sun (2004).
-He was the Editor-in-Chief of Iranian Studies, the journal of the International Society for Iranian Studies (1991-98) ) and served as the chair of the Council on Middle East Studies at Yale (1993-2004).
-He is currently Director of the Iranian Studies Initiative at Yale MacMillan Center for International and Area Studies.
+Abbas Amanat is a Consulting Editor and longtime contributor to Encyclopedia Iranica.
+His major entries include: “Constitutional Revolution” (1994); “Great Britain in Qajar Persia” (2002); “Hajji Baba of Ispahan” (2003); “Historiography of Qajar Iran” (2004); “Historiography of Pahlavi Iran” (2004) and “Islam in Iran: Messianism” (2007).
+He was a Carnegie Scholar of Islamic Studies (2005-2007) and the recipient of the Mellon-Sawyer Grant for comparative study of millennialism (1998-2001).
+He was the Editor-in-Chief of Iranian Studies, the journal of the International Society for Iranian Studies (1991-98) and the Chair of the Council on Middle East Studies at Yale University (1993-2004).
+He is currently the Director of the Yale Program in Iranian Studies at the Yale MacMillan Center for International and Area Studies.